E-Type (musician): Success

 Max Martin, Rami and E-Type produced the album Loud Pipes Save Lives in 2004, and released it on 25 March.
 It's so far the last E-Type album to feature Nana Hedin on vocals.
 At the beginning of April, "Paradise" reached #11 in Finland and entered the Finnish Dance chart at position #28.
 On 14 May 2007 E-Type released a new single called "True Believer".
 There was also a new album in 2007, Eurotopia, released on 31 October.
 The album mainly features E-Type's new female vocalist, Sanne Karlsson.

 In the spring of 2008, E-Type appeared in Melodifestivalen 2008 and performed the song "Line of Fire" together with the rock band The Poodles.
 They advanced to a second chance heat, which was held in Kiruna on 8 March, when they lost to Sibel.

 The UK record label All Around the World released "True Believer" to the UK market in late 2008, and in mid-2009, "Rain" from Loud Pipes Save Lives was unexpectedly released as a single and music video.
 In August 2009, a promo single and a new music video for "Life" was released, with newly shot scenes of Nana Hedin intermixed with the original 2001 video.

 E-Type released the single "Back 2 Life" in January 2011.
 "Back 2 Life" was written by E-Type & Johan "Shellback" Schuster and Savan Kotecha (Usher, Celine Dion, Leona Lewis and more) who wrote the lyrics.
 The producers are Max Martin & Shellback, Şerban Ghenea (Eminem, Kesha, Justin Timberlake and more) who mixed the track.

 For gym-goers, E-Type's music has become synonymous with Les Mills International's group fitness class BodyPump.
 The structure, lyrical content and soaring crescendos suit well the "back track" of the class.
 E-Type tracks used in this context include "Africa", "Set the World on Fire", "Eurofighter", "True Believer" and "The Tide".

+Dampf

+In 2022, Martin changed his genre and founded heavy metal band "Dampf", in which he is the primary songwriter and vocalist.
+Their first album "The Arrival" was released the same year.